tkforbes/ogn-receiver/docs/README.md

 The receiver will reboot at 5am daily.
 This will cause a new OGN log to be started.
 The reboot may resolve a remote connection issue.

+### Pi Witty

+If you want to install software for the Pi Witty hat,

+ 1. pi@ogn-receiver:~ $ overlayctl disable
+ 1. pi@ogn-receiver:~ $ sudo reboot
+ 1. login again
+ 1. pi@ogn-receiver:~ $ cd ~
+ 1. pi@ogn-receiver:~ $ ./installWittyPi4

+Remember to enable overlayctl once your software is setup.